NairnFEAMPM is a Mac-only application to create simulations, run them, and visualize them.

 The application NairnFEAMPM "Universal" Mac app (i.e., runs native on either Intel or new M1 chips).
 Install by expanding the downloaded zip file and dragging NairnFEAMPM to your Applications folder.
-This application require MacOS 10.9 or newer (but is no longer tested below 10.11).
+This application requires MacOS 10.9 or newer (but is no longer tested below 10.14).

-I have given up trying to stay ahead of Apple to keep this package easy to use.
+I have given up trying to stay ahead of Apple to keep this package easy to use with bundled binaries.
 Every new MacOS makes it harder and it has now become essentially impossible.
 Probably the last straw was that it is not possible to provide a parallel version of the software using Apple developer tools.
-They do not support OpenMP methods for parallel code unless every user installs a compiler, like clang-mp, that supports it (the compiled code needs its libraries).
+They do not support OpenMP methods for parallel code unless every user installs a compiler, like clang-mp, that supports it and the resulting binaries need the clang-mp libraries.
 If you are going to install a compiler, you might as well use it to create your own binaries (the best hack to avoid Apple road blocks).
 Here are steps to start using NairnFEAMPM to run calculations:

 - Run NairnFEAMPM

 - Each new MacOS again tries to stop you running software unless you buy it from the Mac App Store where Apple gets 1/3 of gross sales (I should tell then 1/3 of nothing is nothing).
 When you first run the app, you may get some warnings.
 Hopefully the only one will about the software being downloaded from the internet.
 If that is the only one, you should be able to click "OK" and run.
 You might also get warnings ranging from "the developer is unidentified" to "this might be malicious software."
 Both are wrong, but if you get them, you can get around these round blocks (for now) by: